Deagle2/cryptonite_taskphase_nathan/picoCTF/Web Exp.md

 ---

 ## What you learned through solving this challenge:
-1. Manipulating cookie values can reveal sensitive information.
+1. Manipulating cookie values could reveal sensitive information.

 ---